Part 1 of this two-part series explores

 - Explain how the use of the Me Map allows students to focus on their own social expectations for others.

 - Examining developmental expectations of teens who are emerging in their social self-awareness

-- Shifts in disability and employment laws as teens transition out of high school
+- Describing shifts in disability and employment laws as teens transition out of high school

-- Regarding teens trapped in resistance mode: understanding where they are right now and how we can help
+- Understanding where teens are “right now” and how we can help

 - 1 hour and 40 minutes

 - Dos and Don’ts when working with resistant/self-protective teens

 The best live stream browser is Google Chrome.
 If you are unable to use Chrome, please make sure the version of your browser is the latest and greatest.Download Chrome

 Make sure you are accessing the livestream on a device that is connected to high speed internet—that means your download speed is at least 25Mbps.Run Internet Speed Test